Toronto Zoo Remembrance Day Ceremony – Free Admission for Veterans

 Children can take part in education school visits and camps at the Toronto Zoo.

-Many kids would never get this opportunity if it wasn’t for places like the above mentioned.
+Many kids would never get this opportunity if it weren’t for places like the above mentioned.

 It’s not just kids that can benefit from the Toronto Zoo.
 People of all ages can enjoy this close experience with nature.